johaupt/johaupt.github.io/_posts/2019-09-19-Uplift_ITE_summary.md

 # Linear Additive Treatment Variable
 **(S-Learner)**
-Include treatment indicator into the model
+Include treatment indicator as a covariate into the model, optionally with interaction to other covariates.
+Predict the ITE via the difference of predicting an observation with treatment set to 0 and set to 1.

 Advantages:
 - Single model
 - Interpretable